 The home furnishings industry has a surprisingly big impact on the environment.
 Deforestation, manufacturing, and shipping all contribute to global warming.
 You may not know, however, that the toxic pollutants that affect the greater environment also affect the indoor air quality of your home and the health and wellness of your family.
 There are loads of toxins in your home; they are in the finishes on your walls and floors, in the adhesives in your cabinets and furniture, in your rugs, in your fabrics, in your cushions, pillows and mattresses.
-Yikes!
-What to do?
+What can we do to mitigate this problem?

 Ask These 4 Questions